 Children who perform, which can include TV or filming, theatre, sporting activities or modelling, must be supervised at all times when they are not actually on stage.

-We have a duty to oversee any matters relating to children who perform and this includes ensuring that suitable matrons or chaperones are employed to look after the welfare of children.
-Any person who holds a Performance and Stage Licence or Approved Body Licence is responsible for ensuring that a child is supervised at all times and under the charge of a chaperone approved by us (except when in the charge of a parent/guardian or tutor).
+We have a duty of care to oversee any matters relating to children who perform and this includes ensuring that suitable Chaperones are employed to look after their welfare.
+Any person who holds Performance and Activities Licence or Body of Persons Approval Licence is responsible for ensuring that a child is supervised at all times and under the charge of a chaperone approved by the Local Authority (except when in the charge of a parent/guardian or tutor).